A simple model for a minimal environment: the two-atom Tavis-Cummings model revisited: Numerical results: quantum state purity, dipole squeezing and entanglement

 \section{Numerical results: quantum state purity, dipole squeezing and entanglement}

-Now we would like to discuss the reduced dynamics of the quantum system, basically focusing on the properties associated to atom 1.
-In order to do so, we should first trace, the total density operator $\rho(t)$, over the variables of atom 2 (the ``environment"), obtaining the joint atom 1-field density operator, or $\rho(t)_{a1,f} = Tr_{a2}\rho(t)$.
-For a completely isolated atom (Jaynes Cummings model, \cite{jaynes63}), we know that the linear entropy has a completely reversible behaviour, provided the field is initiallly prepared in a Fock state.
+We discuss now the reduced dynamics of the quantum system, basically focusing on the properties associated to atom 1.
+In order to do so, we should first trace the total density operator $\rho(t)$ over the variables of atom 2 (the ``environment"), obtaining the joint atom 1-field density operator, or $\rho(t)_{a1,f} = Tr_{a2}\rho(t)$.
+For an isolated atom (Jaynes Cummings model, \cite{jaynes63}), we know that the linear entropy has a completely reversible behaviour, for the field initiallly prepared in a Fock state.
 Moreover, non-classical features such as squeezing \cite{zoller81} may also arise during the atom-field interaction.
 If we want to focus solely on the atomic properties, we should perform a further partial trace over the field variables, i.e., calculate the reduced density operator relative to atom 1, $\rho(t)_{a1} = Tr_{f}\left[\rho(t)_{a1,f}\right]$.
 Here we are going to assume initial conditions of the form: $\rho\left(0\right)=\rho_{a1}\left(0\right)\otimes\rho_{f}\left(0\right)\otimes\rho_{a2}\left(0\right)$, with